The Geometric Reasoner: Manifold-Informed Latent Foresight Search for Long-Context Reasoning: Experiments

 We define the normalized AUC on a log scale as

 where $\mathcal{K}=\{k_0<\dots<k_M\}$.
 For code benchmarks, Pass@$k$ is computed using the unbiased estimator of \citet{chen2021evaluating}.
 For math benchmarks, Pass@$k$ is the empirical success rate that at least one of $k$ samples is correct.
-We use temperature $0.6$ and the default TGR sampling with $K=8$ candidate anchors per chunk boundary, scored by rapid rollouts ($s=32$ on math tasks and $s=64$ on code tasks).
+We use temperature $0.6$ and the default TGR sampling with $K=8$ candidate anchors per chunk boundary, scored by rapid rollouts ($s=32$ on math tasks and $s=64$ on code tasks); full hyperparameters are listed in Appendix~\ref{app:hyperparams}.
 We set an upper bound of $L=24$ chunks with maximum chunk length $S=512$, while actual generation terminates early by standard stopping criteria; all reported costs are based on realized token consumption.